 The FruitGuys Community Fund Awards $90K in Sustainable Farming Grants

 Since 2013, The FruitGuys Community Fund has given out annual grants of $5,000 or less to small farms and agricultural nonprofits across the country.
 That first year, we awarded five sustainable farming grants.
-This year, I’m proud to announce that we’re awarding 21 across 17 states!
+This year, I’m proud to announce that we’re awarding twenty-one across seventeen states!
 Each farm will use its grant for a sustainability project.

 Four farmers holding vegetables in a field